2025 Maserati Levante — Carivo review Representative photo — may show another model year

 About the 2025 Maserati Levante

-The 2025 Maserati Levante is a suv that earns a Carivo score of 7.5/10 — rated Recommended.
+Our scoring places the 2025 Maserati Levante at 7.5/10 overall, which translates to a Recommended rating for this suv.
 Its strongest dimension is Safety at 8.1/10, while Reliability at 6.6/10 is where it trails the competition most noticeably.
 It's a solid all-rounder that delivers across most dimensions without obvious deal-breakers.

 Performance is a genuine highlight at 8.0/10.
 The Maserati Levante delivers engaging driving dynamics — responsive handling, meaningful power delivery, and a drivetrain that rewards spirited driving without sacrificing daily usability.
-Technology scores 8.1/10 — one of the stronger tech packages in the segment.
-Expect a responsive infotainment system, broad smartphone integration, and a solid suite of driver-assistance features.
+The cabin tech earns 8.1/10 — infotainment, smartphone integration, and driver-assistance are all close to the best this class offers.

 Priced from $79,207–$101,901, 23 MPG, seating 5, the Maserati Levante sits in the luxury tier of the suv market.
 The value score of 6.9/10 is a red flag — comparable alternatives offer meaningfully more for the same outlay.
 Shop the segment before deciding.
 At 1 year old, it's recent enough that the core feature set holds up well against current competition.